sagemath/trac_to_gh/Issue 1844.md

 # Issue 1844: [with bundle] Get doctest coverage in sage/modular/modform up to 100%

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1844

 Original creator: craigcitro